Zekaric/ProjectMIFF/MI_Mining_Information.md

 Some of the information found here is based off of the block model formats that are used at Hexagon, where I work, but also from information found freely on the internet.

-[LINK](https://www.deswik.com/wp-content/uploads/2019/01/Block-model-knowledge-for-mining-engineers-An-introduction-1.pdf) Block Model Knowledge For Mining Engineers - An Introduction
+[LINK](https://www.deswik.com/wp-content/uploads/2019/01/Block-model-knowledge-for-mining-engineers-An-introduction-1.pdf) Block Model Knowledge For Mining Engineers - An Introduction (Thank you Julian Poniewierski for writing this.)

-There are 3 basic model formats that are in use as Hexagon.
+There are 3 basic model formats that are in use at Hexagon.

 * Block Model
 * Seam Model
 * Surface Model

 **Block Model** is a regular collection of, usually, uniform blocks.
 Each block will have values for items that are being tracked by the client.